As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best rockhounding clubs are the Gem & Mineral Society of the Virginia Peninsula, Micromineralogists of the National Capital Area, Tidewater Society, Northern Virginia Mineral Club, Shenandoah Valley Gem & Mineral Society, Virginia Independent Prospectors, or Roanoke Valley Mineral & Gem Society.

 Virginia has plenty of exciting and cool rocks that you can collect across the state.
-Some of them are quite rare and unique, such as the fairy stones.
+Some of them are quite rare and unique, such as fairy stones.

 In the table below, we have highlighted where you can find some of these specimens in Virginia.